Never been much for mimesis

 So I’m not going to change my views because the tribe brays loudly.
 I won’t change them because you think I should change them.
 I won’t change them because “everybody knows” or “everybody agrees”.

 If you want me to change my views, you’ll need a better argument.
 Prove me wrong and I’ll change position instantly.
-That’s only possible because I understand that my views are simply positions I hold.
+That’s only possible because I understand that my views are simply positions I hold temporarily.
 They are not me.
 And I am always seeking better ones.

 Meanwhile, I will keep my mouth shut until I think that I have something worthwhile to contribute, even if that means I mostly end up saying, We’re doing it wrong.